 Seeking an ISO 9001 certification might be overwhelming because of its processes.
 However, it doesn’t have to be that complicated if your organization has a good understanding of ISO 9001.
-The next part is to follow a simple step-by-step guide.
+The next part is to follow simple steps to ISO 9001

 The ISO management standards are designed to be generic and relevant to sectors of all sizes.
 Regardless of your organization’s products and services, the standards provide a structure for good management training.
 Remember, ISO 9001 focuses on the effectiveness of an organization’s processes and delivery of services.